-Obviously even small living rooms need decent lighting, but when you’re trying to squeeze every square inch out of the floorplan, table and floor lamps can feel like a luxury.
-Swing-arm wall sconces like these Tolomeo Mini wall lights by Artemide are a savvy choice as they make stylish reading lamps, leaving side-table surfaces free.
+Obviously, even small living rooms need decent lighting, but when you’re trying to squeeze every square inch out of the floorplan, table and floor lamps can feel like a luxury.
+Swing-arm wall sconces are a savvy choice as they make stylish reading lamps, leaving side-table surfaces free.

 By Megan Slack •

 The lessons in monochrome interiors we'll take from this contemporary London home

 This London home proves that sometimes, black and white is just enough

 By Anna Cottrell •

 17 dressing room ideas to inspire a super chic organized closet